Chief of Staff to the Prime Minister (Canada): Functions and authorities

+The chief of staff is the executive head of the approximately 100 partisan appointees, or exempt staff employed by the PMO to support the Prime Minister in discharging their many overlapping roles and functions.

 The chief of staff position is classified for salary and benefit purposes at the most senior executive level, with rate of pay comparable to deputy ministers.
-PMO's renumeration and operational costs are incurred as part of the estimates of the Privy Council Office (PCO), the federal department made up of career civil servants responsible for cross-government coordination and providing support and non-partisan advice to the federal cabinet, and the two offices are co-located in the Office of the Prime Minister and Privy Council building (formerly known as the Langevin Block) directly facing Parliament Hill.
-While PMO staff collaborates extensively with PCO officials and the two offices are functionally interdependent of each other, PMO is an autonomous unit distinct from the PCO and is not subject to the management authority of PCO's departmental executive leader, the Clerk of the Privy Council, who is also the head of the entire federal civil service workforce.
-The following 1971 quote by Gordon Robertson, then Clerk of the Privy Council has been often cited by academic discourse to highlight the distinction of the two offices, and the importance of the proper maintenance of their relationship.
-"The Prime Minister's Office is partisan, politically oriented, yet operationally sensitive.
-The Privy Council Office is non-partisan, operationally oriented yet politically sensitive....
-What is known in each office is provided freely and openly to the other if it is relevant or needed for its work, but each acts from a perspective and in a role quite different from the other."The chief of staff exercises authority over not only PMO staff, but over all ministerial staff across the federal government.
-These officials are not considered a part of the civil services, and are collectively referred to as exempt staff for the fact that they are exempt from the recruitment process, professional development, activities restrictions, and employment protections of the Public Service Employment Act applicable to civil servants.
-Their continual employment is subject to their political masters remaining office and having confidence in them.
-PMO staff members and the ministerial chiefs of staff are accountable to the PMO chief of staff, who in turn is accountable directly to the Prime Minister.
+While PMO's remuneration and operational costs are incurred as part of the estimates of the Privy Council Office (PCO) and the two offices are functionally interdependent of each other, PMO is an autonomous unit distinct from the PCO.
+The chief of staff is accountable to the prime minister and is not subject to the management authority of PCO's departmental executive leader, the Clerk of the Privy Council, who is also the head of the entire federal civil service workforce.

+The chief of staff exercises authority over not only PMO staff, but over all politically appointed ministerial staff across the federal government.
+These exempt staff, similar to SpAds in the United Kingdom, are not considered civil services.
+Their continual employment is subject to their political principals remaining in office and having confidence in them.
+PMO staff members and the ministerial chiefs of staff are accountable to the PMO chief of staff, who in turn is accountable directly to the prime minister.

 As a trusted advisor with regular access to the prime minister, the informal authority and influence wielded by the chief of staff is exponentially larger than authority the formal function leading the few hundreds aides would confer.
 In recent decades with both Liberal and Conservative ministries, it is generally accepted (and a grievance by many parliamentarians) that the chief of staff's and their senior deputies' influence over public policy are comparable to those of the most senior members of cabinet.

+Broader use of the titles

+The ranking political advisors who head the offices of cabinet ministers, of the Leader of the Official Opposition (OLO) and of most provincial premiers are also known as chief of staff.
+Some of those offices also confer their second ranking advisor the title of principal secretary.
+The specific roles of the chief of staff and the principal secretary, and their division of responsibilities and authorities vary and are heavily influenced by such persons' relationships with their political principals and the working styles of the political principals.
+This has sometimes led to ambiguity in defining the distinction between the roles of principal secretary and chief of staff to the general public.